 This issue includes a piece about Lum and Abner, a radio show from the early 20th century.
 In this piece, author John Wooley suggests that radio is dead, killed by vitriol and too much talk.

 Hoping to be part of radio’s rebirth, This Land Press debuts This Land Radio—an hour-long, statewide radio program that will bring to Oklahoma’s radio waves the same quality and thoughtfulness that our print publication offers.
+You can check more information of radio shows at Radio Waves.

 Since its inception, This Land Press has included audio.
 That, in our minds, is what new media is all about; some stories are best told in the spoken word and with sounds, even if the technology is decades old and “dead” according to some.
 Radio is certain to change over the coming years as audiences migrate from automobile-based listening to time-shifted podcasts and other personalized usage patterns.
 Yet, serious audio journalism is as important today as it was in the 1930s and ’40s, and the best resides in public radio.